 The chart below shows a comparison of the overall scores for the products we tested in this review including the Chicco Liteway Plus (in blue).

 The details in the subsections below include information on how the Liteway compared to the competition during testing.

 Ease of Attaching Car Seat

 The Liteway earned a 7 of 10 for ease of car seat attachment and is better than the average of 5.5 for the group, but not good enough to compete with the 10 earned by the Doona that is a car seat and stroller in one.

 The Liteway, which is only compatible with the Chicco Keyfit infant car seats, was tested with the Chicco Keyfit 30.
 This an award-winning seat from our best infant car seat review.
-The Liteway, as well as other Chicco strollers, are designed specifically to accommodate their native seats.
+The Liteway is designed specifically to accommodate Chicco seats.

 Installing the car seat requires folding the toddler seat all the way forward; this is unlike any other stroller in this review.
-This attachment process renders the stroller canopy unusable which is a shame because it is still attached and contributing to the weight of the stroller, but it doesn't serve a purpose that makes the added weight acceptable.
-Getting the seat to attach to the stroller isn't difficult, but it is more effort than the Bugaboo Bee3 Combo where the Keyfit 30 almost installs itself.
-You will need to apply pressure to hear the audible click, but we didn't have any trouble installing it wrong or thinking it was connected when it wasn't.
-Releasing the seat is just as simple as the connection.
-We did feel, however, that this stroller car seat combination is the least stable of all the Chicco options in our tests for this review.
+This process renders the canopy unusable which is a shame because it is still attached and contributing to the weight, but it doesn't serve a purpose that makes the weight acceptable.
+Getting the carrier to attach to the stroller isn't difficult, but it is more effort than it should with a native brand carrier.
+You need to apply pressure to hear the click, but we didn't have any trouble installing it wrong or thinking it was connected when it wasn't.
+We feel this stroller car seat combination is the least stable of all the Chicco options in our tests.

 Weight and Folded Size